-- Details of the person or business receiving the credit - Quantity and amount credited for each item - Number and date of the original tax invoice - · Brief reason for issuing a credit note
+- details of the person or business receiving the - quantity and amount credited for each item. - number and date of the original tax invoice, - brief reason for issuing a credit note.

 The supplier must also maintain a clear audit trail to show that VAT was accounted for on the original supply.